Daniel6/CompArchFA15/FinalProject/diary.md

 We also discovered that we accidentally made a multi-cycle cpu instead of a single cycle one, so we fixed that.
 We had fun with jumping.
 Saying jump by 1 will jump 4 "normal" instructions in MIPS, but since we are saying 4 instructions is 1 instruction, the standard labels will need to be shifted right by 2 (trim overflow).
 Eg: A normal MIPS instruction will say jump by 0111.
 Because our vliw is 4 instructions, we say jump by 0001.

+###12/7
+Now that we have a working cpu, we have started writing tests.
+Today we made a test that was basically a bunch of ADD commands that were independent of eachother.
+It is a simple example of how our cpu can execute programs 4x as fast as a 1-core cpu since ours has 4 cores.
+We also made a more complex program, string reversal.
+This one was more interesting because it involved a loop that iterated over the string, flipping characters around.
+With a 1-core cpu, the loop took a maximum of 10 cycles to execute.
+With a 2 core cpu, it only took 5 cycles, and with a 4 core cpu it took 4!.
+It looks like there are diminishing returns on increasing the number of cores, this was expected since there is a limit to instruction parallelism.